RedHatOfficial/ansible-redhat_cloudforms/README.md

 # ansible-redhat_cloudforms
-Ansible playbooks for Red Hat CloudForms Management Engine (CFME).
+This is a *community supported* repository of ansible playbooks for automating the management of ManageIQ and/or Red Hat CloudForms Management Engine (CFME).

 ## Playbooks
 Playbooks provided by this project.